Write an Angry Email | 21 Professional Email Templates

 Dear [Recipient’s Name],

 I hope you are well.
-I am writing to address an incident of [specific behavior] that occurred on 2024, which I found to be inappropriate and contrary to our workplace values of respect and professionalism.
+I am writing to address an incident of [specific behavior] that occurred on [date], which I found to be inappropriate and contrary to our workplace values of respect and professionalism.

 In light of maintaining a positive and respectful workplace environment, I believe it is essential that we: